 International students must have successfully completed the Certificate III and Certificate IV in Commercial Cookery or equivalent

 If you do not meet the entry requirements for this course, you may apply for the Certificate III and Certificate IV in Commercial Cookery with this course as a package offer.

 PLEASE NOTE: Box Hill Institute only accept enrolments from international students who are 18 years of age or above at the time of course commencement.

-A minimum IELTS overall score of 5.5 (Academic) with no band less than 5.0.
-A minimum TOEFL score of 530 for paper examination; 179 for computer based and 71 for internet based or approved equivalent.
+A minimum IELTS overall score of 5.5 (Academic) with no band less than 5.0 or approved equivalent.